caaeesar/AdditionalProjects/README.md

 # AdditionalProjects
-This are a simple console games
+These are simple console games from Fundamentals course in SoftUni.